5 Hanoi foodie spots guaranteed to tickle your tastebuds

 I, like countless others, visited Bun Cha Huong Lien only because a certain Mr Obama and Mr Bourdian made it famous.
 But my love for their food is why I’d happily recommend this place to anyone.
 As the same suggests, the local food joint is known for a Vietnamese dish called Bun Cha, that is served with vermicelli noodles, pork and broth.
 I can attest that the hype is totally worth it – the food was epic.
 Bun Cha quickly became my favourite Vietnamese dish of all time.

 More Egg Coffee at Café Pho Co

-In the 12 days that I had spent in Vietnam, I think I had at least 2 cups of coffee a day.
+In the 12 days that I had spent on my Vietnam trip, I think I had at least 2 cups of coffee a day.
 It’s safe to say I’d fallen head over heels for Vietnamese coffee.
 The day I was leaving Hanoi I wanted another cup of Egg Coffee, only this time thought I’ll try a new place, Cafe Pho Co.
 The cafe was super hidden – it took me two circles around the block to spot the sign that had the name of the café written on it with a tiny arrow; it felt like I was entering Narnia.
 The vintage charm paired with the rich smell of coffee was intoxicating.
 Sit on the terrace, sip on your drink and try to spot the lake between buildings.

 Do you have a foodie guide for your fave destination?
 Share your stories with us here and you could see your work published on six-two…